-United is an investment company and as a result, its first set of financial statements prepared in accordance with IFRS will be for the quarter ending June 30, 2013, which will provide corresponding comparative financial information for fiscal 2013, including an opening statement of financial position as at April 1, 2012.
+As a result of the recent announcement, the Company anticipates that it will now apply IFRS to its disclosures commencing April 1, 2014.
+Its first set of financial statements prepared in accordance with IFRS will be for the quarter ending June 30, 2014, which will provide corresponding comparative financial information for fiscal 2014, including an opening statement of financial position as at April 1, 2013.